Terms We Use

 Entitlement to Benefits

-Some workers who have suffered a work-related injury or disability may receive money from the Workplace Safety and Insurance Board.
-If it is decided that they deserve this money it is called "entitlement to benefits".
+Some workers who have suffered a work-related injury or disability may receive money or health care treatment from the Workplace Safety and Insurance Board.
+If they get this money or treatment it is called "entitlement to benefits".

 Evidence